idmarinas/advertising-bundle/README.md

 <!-- Code of your template -->
 ```

-First argument is the network name, and second is name of banner.
+The First argument is the network name, and the second argument is the name of banner.

 For last need print scripts for your banners: